KXLI

-KXLI (94.5 MHz Exa FM) is a commercial FM radio station serving the Moapa Valley, St. George, Utah, and Las Vegas areas, but focused on Las Vegas as a rimshot station.
-Licensed to Moapa, Nevada, it is owned by Activo Broadcasting LLC.
-The studios and offices are on South Eastern Avenue in Las Vegas.
+KXLI (94.5 FM; Exa FM) is a commercial radio station licensed to Moapa, Nevada, United States, and serving the Las Vegas Valley as a rimshot.
+It is owned by Activo Broadcasting LLC, with studios and offices on South Eastern Avenue in Las Vegas.

-KXLI has an effective radiated power (ERP) of 93,000 watts.
+KXLI has an effective radiated power (ERP) of 93,000 watts using horizontal polarization.
 Its transmitter is near the Arizona border south of Bunkerville.
-The station also operates a co-channel booster, KXLI-FM1 in Sunrise Manor, Nevada, a suburb of Las Vegas.
+The station also operates several co-channel boosters: KXLI-FM-1 in Las Vegas, KXLI-FM-2 in North Las Vegas and KXLI-FM-3 in Henderson.

 History

 94.5 signed on as KMOA under the branding "Rehab Radio" on May 2, 2008.
-Rehab Radio was a stunt format that aired while the station was testing the transmitter, playing Dance music.
-The call letters changed to KVBE on May 6, 2008, and the identity as "94.5 The Vibe" was born on May 8, 2008.
-The launch was co-consulted by Dance radio veterans Trevor Simpson from the now defunct KNGY “Energy 92.7” in San Francisco, California, Joel Salkowitz from the now defunct WNYZ-LP “Pulse 87.7” in New York City, New York, and Mark "Tic Tak" Allen of KUPL/98.7 FM in Portland, Oregon.
+Rehab Radio was a stunt format that aired while the station was testing the transmitter, playing dance music.
+The call sign changed to KVBE on May 6, 2008, and the identity as "94.5 The Vibe" was begun on May 8, 2008.
+The launch was co-consulted by dance radio veterans Trevor Simpson from the now defunct KNGY “Energy 92.7” in San Francisco, California, Joel Salkowitz from the now defunct WNYZ-LP “Pulse 87.7” in New York City, and Mark "Tic Tak" Allen of KUPL/98.7 FM in Portland, Oregon.
 The Vibe was programmed by industry veteran Rob Walker as a Dance Hits format, with imaging done by Mitch Craig.
-In November 2009, KVBE's signal repeater added crucial coverage within the Las Vegas area, since the primary coverage area does not clearly reach the city of Las Vegas in most places.
+In November 2009, KVBE's signal repeater added crucial coverage within the Las Vegas area, since the primary coverage area does not fully reach the city of Las Vegas in most places.

-In March 2010, the station's operations were taken over by D2 Media, LLC and began reimaging itself on air (with Mitch Craig being phased out, replaced by St. John), launched a new website (with vibevegas.com being phased out, replaced by 945thevibe.com), and a new logo was unveiled.
-More mixshows and some of the world's top talent would be featured including: John Digweed, Carl Cox, Roger Sanchez, Manufactured Superstars, Eddie Halliwell, Markus Schulz, Armin Van Buuren, Jordan Stevens, Paul Oakenfold, DJ Vegas Vibe, DJ Maze, Matt Darey, Dave Onex, and Beaux Tech.
+In March 2010, the station's operations were taken over by D2 Media, LLC.
+It began reimaging itself on air (with Mitch Craig being phased out, replaced by St. John), launching a new website (with vibevegas.com being phased out, replaced by 945thevibe.com), and a new logo was unveiled.
+More mixshows and some of the top mix DJs were featured including: John Digweed, Carl Cox, Roger Sanchez, Manufactured Superstars, Eddie Halliwell, Markus Schulz, Armin Van Buuren, Jordan Stevens, Paul Oakenfold, DJ Vegas Vibe, DJ Maze, Matt Darey, Dave Onex, and Beaux Tech.

-As of July 2010, while still claiming itself as a Dance station, KVBE's playlist format was refocused to a Rhythmic Top 40 which played Dance remixes of Top 40 tracks with barely any Dance tracks in rotation, but over time The Vibe began incorporating more Dance Hits into the format.
-The new format was under guidance by Michael Oaks (Mike O.), owner of Energy 98 and 2004 - 2005 program director of now defunct KNRJ ("Energy 92.7 & 101.1") in Phoenix, Arizona, and Mark "Tic Tak" Allen of KUPL/98.7 in Portland, Oregon.
+As of July 2010, while still claiming itself as a Dance station, KVBE's playlist format was refocused to a Rhythmic Top 40 which played Dance remixes of Top 40 tracks.
+But over time The Vibe began incorporating more Dance Hits into the format.
+The new format was under guidance by Michael Oaks (Mike O.), owner of Energy 98 and 2004 - 2005 program director of now defunct KNRJ ("Energy 92.7 & 101.1") in Phoenix, and Mark "Tic Tak" Allen of KUPL/98.7 in Portland, Oregon.
 The station imaging by St. John was phased out, and Rich Van Slyke became the new voice of The Vibe until mid-April 2011 when Emma Clarke, the same person who voiced Pulse 87 in New York City, became the new voice of The Vibe.